Cod, Atlantic Cod

 There are numerous measures to protect habitats and reduce bycatch in this fishery.
 Ultimately though, unsustainable bycatch of golden redfish remains an issue.

-In 2018, 71% of the catch was by demersal trawls.
+Roughly 70% of the catch is by demersal trawls.
 Most catches are by Russia and Norway, but Faroe Islands, Spain, Greenland and the UK, among others, also fish this stock.

 The fishery is regulated by a minimum catch size, a minimum mesh size in trawls (130mm) and Danish seines and a maximum bycatch of undersized fish.
 Since January 1997, sorting grids have been mandatory for the trawl fisheries in most of the Barents Sea and Svalbard area.
 There are real-time closures of areas with high densities of juveniles, where the proportion by number of undersized cod, haddock, and saithe combined has been observed by inspectors to exceed 15%.
 The area is reopened after trial fishing shows the proportion to have reduced to below 15%.
 There are also seasonal and area restrictions.